xjpalma/gbif2estimateS/README.md

 You can also:
   - Import and export files to a especific location directory
-  - use verbose mode to see what happening
+  - use verbose mode to see what's happening

 # Tech